Omrid1994/intro_to_control_recs/_sources/rec6.md

     \frac{\omega(80-\omega^2)}{100-17\omega^2}=0.
 $$

-Clearly one solution is $\omega\rightarrow\infty$ which we already know is an intersection of the real axis.
 The solutions for the numerator are

 $$
     \omega=0,\sqrt{80}.